microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupOwner.md

 PS C:\>Add-EntraBetaGroupOwner -ObjectId "62438306-7c37-4638-a72d-0ee8d9217680" -RefObjectId "0a1068c0-dbb6-4537-9db3-b48f3e31dd76"
 ```

-This command adds an owner to a group.
+This command Adds an owner to a group.

 ## Parameters